-The clothing you require to cover from the waist to your ankles is called the lower wear.
+The clothing you require to cover from the waist to your ankles is called lower wear.
 As the base layer for your lower body, underwear is the most important one.
-It might sound silly talking about underwear.
+It might sound silly to talk about underwear.
 But in fact, it might cause great harm if you cannot choose the right underwear for your hike.

 While having a long walk you are likely to get a chafe causing much discomfort and pain if you wear ordinary underwear.
 The cotton seems to be okay only for a few hours walk but if you walk for long hours, cotton surely leads to severe chafing.
 So, we suggest you not use cotton.
 Instead, you can use synthetic underwear that properly wicks moisture away from the skin and keep you comfortable for hours.

-As we know, there is wild temperature fluctuation even in a single day in the Himalayas.
-You might feel extremely hot for an hour and extremely cold in the next hour.
+As we know, there is wild temperature fluctuation even on a single day in the Himalayas.
+You might feel extremely hot for an hour and extremely cold for the next hour.
 So, the best way to cope with such conditions is to wear clothes in layers so that you can easily remove and add the layer(s) of clothes depending on the situation.

 Gore-Tex pants are amazing as it allows you to sit on the snow without soaking your behind.